On my fourth and last day in Cagayan de Oro, adrenaline shot through the roof. It had been soaring since day one.

 As in all of my book tours, it is during the book signing that I get to know my readers up close.
 I could write another book with all the things they tell me!

 Next stop in the afternoon, after a lunch treat by the school pastor/chaplain and his wife, was Corpus Christi School, another humongous campus that teemed with teachers and students.
-There were more questions, and I had to fish out from my reply reservoir some quips that would bring on more of their endearing titters and giggles.
+There were more questions, and I had to fish out from my reply reservoir quips that would bring on more endearing giggles.

 In both affairs, I earned maybe a thousand new friends whose names my brain will not remember, but whose warmth my heart will never forget.
 It was all worth the late night sleep and early morning rise.